 But to quote IMAX, “when playing back IMAX Enhanced streaming content on both certified display and audio devices, the sum of the whole is greater than its parts – creating the most premium in-home entertainment experience anywhere.”

 What set-up is recommended for IMAX Enhanced?

 The minimum speaker layout for the standard is a 5.1.4 system.
 That’s five speakers (in the horizontal plane), one subwoofer and four height speakers.
 DTS recommends a 7.2.4 system – seven speakers, two subwoofers and four heights – as the most optimal set-up.

-When it comes to TVs there aren’t specific guidelines as such, but it’s more than hinted you’ll need a high-end TV capable of good HDR performance.
-We wouldn’t expect this format to appear on TVs smaller than 55-inches in order to get that full-screen IMAX effect, so if you are interested in IMAX Enhanced, you’re going to need a big TV.
+When it comes to TVs there aren’t specific guidelines, but it’s more than hinted you’ll need a high-end TV capable of a good HDR performance.
+We wouldn’t expect this format to appear on TVs smaller than 55-inches to get that full-screen IMAX effect, so if you are interested in IMAX Enhanced, you’re going to need a bigger TV.

 And if you don’t have IMAX Enhanced gear or aren’t interested, content will still play on your devices in its normal form.
 It’s only when there’s an IMAX Enhanced compatible device in play that the device will deliver the optimised presentation.

 Compared to Dolby Vision, there’s not as much content available.
 Big titles so far include Jumanji: The Next Level, Spider-Man: Far From Home, Zombieland: Double Tap and Bad Boys For Life.

 Don’t expect IMAX Enhanced content to be the sole preserve of 4K Blu-rays either.
 If you can’t find the IMAX logo on your physical 4K copy, it’s likely because the digital version is the enhanced version.
 In fact, streaming is where you’ll start to find the bulk of IMAX Enhanced titles.